During my recent visit to Chicago, I had to share a house with two kids – ages 11 and 14. And I wasn’t sure how it was going to turn out.

-3. They know how to make work not feel like work.
 They pretend they’re a superhero who can absorb things while vacuuming.
 They make a competition out of who can carry groceries into the house fastest.
 And you can do the same.

 Put music on and do crazy dance moves as your cleaning techniques.
 Yodel while you pay your bills for all I care.
 Just find something that makes you feel at ease while at work.

-4. They’re endlessly curious.
 They ask questions about everything.
 They have a constant sense of wonder.
 Everything new is interesting and they want to discover all they can about that new thing.

 They’re genuinely interested in people and who they are.
 They listen and aren’t just waiting to talk.
 They’re also not afraid to push people to reveal deeper, more personal subjects about themselves.
 They’re experts at getting past small talk.

 They speak their mind without hesitation.
 Children aren’t second-guessing everything they say or worrying about how they’re being perceived.
 They’re spitting out the first thing that comes into their head.

 And that’s why you almost always know what they’re thinking.
 There’s a comforting sense of integrity with that.
 A kid will always keep you updated about how they’re feeling.
 They’re not going to hide their emotions and then feel resentful towards you later.